marcinczerny/ClassicInsights/.ai/api/api-plan.md

 **Query Parameters**:

-- `center_id` (uuid, required): The ID of the center node (can be either an entity or a note).
-The node type is determined automatically.
+- `centerNodeId` (uuid, optional): The ID of the center node (can be either an entity or a note).
+If not provided, an empty graph is returned.
-- `center_type` ("entity" | "note", required): The type of the center node.
-Must be either `"entity"` or `"note"`.
-- `levels` (integer, optional, default: 2, min: 1, max: 3): Number of steps away from the center to include in the graph.

 **Request Body**: None